 First 10-Year Cycle of Inventory Data Completed

 In Colorado, 4,500 permanent forest inventory plots have been established statewide; approximately 10 percent of these two-and-a-half-acre plots are examined annually.
-All sampling is done on foot, using completely non-destructive sampling methods, and data are normally collected in a single day.
+All sampling is done on foot, using completely non-destructive sampling methods, and the data for each plot is normally collected in a single day.
 Landowner information is held confidential and not included in the FIA database.

 In 2011, the first 10-year cycle of forest inventory data across Colorado was completed.